garethltm/obsibrain/sc900/Microsoft Purview Compliance Manager.md

 The Compliance Manager dashboard shows the current compliance score, helps admins to see what needs attention, and guides them to key improvement actions.
 ### Controls
+A control is a requirement of a regulation, standard, or policy.
+It defines how to assess and manage system configuration, organizational process, and people responsible for meeting a specific requirement of a regulation, standard, or policy.

+Compliance Manager tracks the following types of controls:
+- **Microsoft-managed controls**:
+	- controls for Microsoft cloud services, which Microsoft is responsible for implementing.
+- **Your controls**:
+	- sometimes referred to as customer-managed controls, these are implemented and managed by the organization.
+- **Shared controls**:
+	- responsibility for implementing these controls is shared by the organization and Microsoft.

+Compliance Manager continuously assesses controls by scanning through your Microsoft 365 environment and detecting your system settings, continuously and automatically updating your technical action status.
+### Assessments
+An assessment is a grouping of controls from a specific regulation, standard, or policy.
+Completing the actions within an assessment helps to meet the requirements of a standard, regulation, or law.
+>For example, an organization may have an assessment that, when completed, helps to bring the organization’s Microsoft 365 settings in line with ISO 27001 requirements.

+An assessment consists of several components including the services that are in-scope, the Microsoft managed controls, your controls, shared controls, and an assessment score that shows progress towards completing the actions needed for compliance.

+Compliance Manager provides templates to help admins to quickly create assessments.
+They can modify these templates to create an assessment optimized for their needs.
+All of your assessments are listed on the Assessments page of Compliance Manager.
+### Regulations